ebo-arcadia/ebo-lee.github.io/object_relational_mapping.md

   3. import and use sqlalchemy ORM API directive relationship()
   4. apply relationship() to the parent table linking it to the child table via attribute with the help of foreign key directive
   5. apply relationship() to the child table linking it to the parent table via attribute with the help of foreign key directive
+- how to insert data into a parent table while establishing a relationship with its child table?
+  1. construct an SQL insert statement using class object passing rows as parameters
+  2. construct an insert statement with data to be inserted into the child table as parameters
+  3. pass the statement to the attribute of the parent object established with relationship() module
+  4. call either all() or add_all() to the statement object
+  5. execute the commit using session or db_connector object using sessionmaker() class

 ------------